 We recommend children read every day.
-This should be recorded in your child’s reading record (lower school) or in the daily section of their planner (upper school).
-There are tips, suggested questions and other ideas for reading with your chid in the front of their reading record.
 Older children need the opportunity to discuss books and any other texts they read (newspapers, internet articles, magazines etc.) In addition please read to your child!
 A story is a wonderful calm way to end the day.
-Older children may enjoy listening to audio books as relaxation at bed time.
+Many children may enjoy listening to audio books as relaxation at bed time.

 http://www.springboard.org.uk/data/files/Parents/parents-little-guide.pdf This is a really helpful booklet, with lots of simple ideas to support reading with your child.